vtexdocs/help-center-content/docs/tutorials/en/adding-sku-specifications-or-fields.md

 subcategory: pwxWmUu7T222QyuGogs68
 ---

-An SKU specification is a field in the SKU form where you can insert specific characteristics for every product variation.
+An SKU specification is a mandatory field in the SKU form where you can insert specific characteristics for every product variation.

 At VTEX, a specification is always included in a [specification group](https://help.vtex.com/en/tutorial/creating-category-groups--tutorials_246), associated with a [category](https://help.vtex.com/en/tracks/catalog-101--5AF0XfnjfWeopIFBgs3LIQ/2gkZDjXRqfsq62TlAkj4uf).
 Therefore, to create an SKU specification (field), you must first create at least one category and one specification group.